rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 ![Knowledge = JTB - G ([philosophy-in-figures.tumblr.com](http://philosophy-in-figures.tumblr.com/post/90253498641/knowledge-jtb-g), 2014).](img/knowledge.png){#fig:knowledge-jtb-g}

+Ichikawa & Jenkins:

+>   The standard analysis of knowledge says that for any subject $S$ and any
+>   proposition $p$, the following are individually necessary and jointly
+>   sufficient conditions for $S$ knows that $p$:
+>
+>   1. $p$
+>   2. $S$ believes that $p$
+>   3. $S$ is justified in believing that $p$.
+>
+>   Precursors of this view are sometimes attributed to Plato, who says in the
+>   *Men*o that knowledge is distinguished from mere true belief in being
+>   'tied down', so that it cannot easily escape or be lost as mere true belief
+>   can.
+Views more closely resembling the above formulation of the JTB analysis
+>   are attributed by Edmund Gettier to Roderick Chisholm and A. J. Ayer.
+>   Neither of those authors phrased their conditions for knowledge exactly
+>   this way.
+The now-usual formulation, in terms of justification, is so in
+>   large part because of Gettier (1963). [^Ichikawa2017]

+TODO: find part in *Meno*.

+[^Ichikawa2017]: @Ichikawa_2017_On_putting_knowledge_first\.
 [^RepublicV477]: Plato, *Republic V* 477--8, @Cooper_1997_Plato_Complete_works\, p.
 1103--4.
 [^Theaetetus186]: Plato, *Theaetetus* 186--7, @Cooper_1997_Plato_Complete_works\, p.
 205--7.
 [^Theaetetus201b]: Plato, *Theaetetus* 201b--d, @Cooper_1997_Plato_Complete_works\, p.
 222--3.